 The works of more than 60 local artists were selected and their paintings, sculptures and installation pieces were displayed at the Empress Place Museum and the proceeds from the sale of the paintings donated to the Save the Turtles Campaign of the Malayan Nature Society.
 The production of the full-colour catalogue was sponsored by the Hongkong and Shanghai Banking Corporation, as part of its “Care for Nature” programme.

-In 1992, a Bahá’í, Mrs Fatima Tia Traazil became the first woman to win the Ministry of Environment’s Green Leaf Award in the individual category for outstanding contribution to environmental protection and preservation.
-She also served on the Board of the Singapore Environment Council from 1992-1998.
+In 1992, a Bahá’í, Mrs Fatima Tia Traazil, became the first woman to win the Ministry of Environment’s Green Leaf Award in the individual category for outstanding contribution to environmental protection and preservation.
+She also served on the Board of the Singapore Environment Council from 1992–1998.

 [Photograph]

-Photo shows Mrs Traazil receiving the Green Leaf Award on 7 November 1992 from the Minister of Environment the Honourable Dr Ahmad Mattar.
+Mrs Traazil receiving the Green Leaf Award on 7 November 1992 from the Minister of Environment the Honourable Dr Ahmad Mattar.

 Education